euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

    HDF5 Virtual File System.
 Attributes can be attached to each node. :label:`hdf5-file-system`

-The h5py module provides a Pythonic API and map Numpy arrays to datasets and reciprocally, the following code snippet gives an overview of its usage:
+The h5py module provides a Pythonic API and map Numpy [Numpy]_ arrays to datasets and reciprocally.
+The Numpy library is well appropriate to store images in memory since it maps efficiently a C linear array data structure on Python.
+The following code snippet gives an overview of its usage:

 .. code-block:: python